 Obviously, any form of wild or free camping has to be carried it within the law- you can find out more about that and how to find places HERE

 Is a Motorhome the same as an RV?

 Sort of.
 In America, there are 3 classes of RV- A, B and C. I believe UK motorhomes are similar to a class C. (Class B is sort of like a large campervan and Class A is enormous!!)

-If you want to tow another vehicle, you need to:
+If you want to tow another vehicle with a motorhome, you need to:

 - get a motorhome which is capable of having a tow-bar fitted.
 Surprisingly, not ALL models are.